FPGAwars/apio/docs/system-requirements.md

 # Apio System Requirements

-> The information on this page was last updated in June 2025.
+> The information on this page was last updated in October 2025.

 ## Operating System Requirements